-The main thing keeping prospective sim racers to take the step into the virtual sim world tends to be price.
-Racing sim peripherals can set you back various hundreds of dollars, and many consumers are uncertain as to whether they should invest the money.
-The great news is that more and more wheels have become accessible price-wise.
-Sure, they won’t have all the top-tier features that you may find in very expensive wheels, but you’ll still be able to make the jump in quality and realism with these solid purchases.
-Without further ado, here are our top five budget wheel choices for 2020.
+Sim racing wheels can set you back hundreds of dollars, but the good news is that there are more and more affordable optionson the market Sure, they won’t have all the top-tier features that you may find in expensive wheels, but you’ll still see a serious jump in immersion with these solid purchases.
+Without further ado, here are the top sim racing wheels on a budget.

-The top pick for our budget wheels doesn’t sacrifice force-feedback smoothness for the price, making it the best quality affordable wheel on the market.
+The top pick for our budget wheel doesn’t sacrifice force-feedback and smoothness for its price, making it the best quality affordable wheel on the market

 The build quality is also quite good, though nothing to write home about.
 It’s made of robust hard plastic, and it feels like it can take quite a bit of punishment.
 Its rotation range remains within the 900° needed for an authentic feel.

-The last point to consider is why we’ve included both the TMX and TMX Pro.
-The normal TMX model comes with a pair of pretty awful pedals.
+Now, the TMX Pro actually uses the same wheel as the TMX, which is slightly cheaper.
+However, the regular TMX model comes with a pair of pretty awful pedals.
 As a start there’s only two of them, meaning that you can forget about the clutch.
 The break doesn’t get stiffer as you press down on it, again detracting from the realistic feel.

-The Pro on the other hand comes with the incredible T3PA pedals, which fix all of the faults of the normal set.
+The TMX Pro, on the other hand, comes with the incredible T3PA pedals, which fix all of the faults of the normal set.
 What’s more interesting however is that, on occasion, you can find the TMX Pro bundled with the T3PA for a cheaper price than the basic model, which is a fantastic steal!

-This excellent wheel managed to make the podium on our best wheels of 2020 list, so it should be no surprise that it ranks highly here too.
+This excellent wheel managed to make the podium on our best wheels of 2020 list, so it should be no surprise that it also ranks highly on this list

-As a last note, the only difference between the G29 and the G290 is the console they operate one (The PS4 uses the G29, and the Xbox the G290).
+As a last note, the only difference between the G29 and the G920 is the console they operate one (The PS4 uses the G29, and the Xbox the G920).

 Third Place: Thrustmaster T150